 You assume your internet traffic is invisible.
 When you click a link or send an email, you see the result on your screen and trust that the journey happened through some kind of private tunnel.
-This assumption is precisely why network security feels like magic to so many people—and why mastering this Wireshark tutorial for beginners is a fundamental step for any aspiring security analyst.
+This assumption is precisely why network security feels like magic to so many people, and why mastering this Wireshark tutorial for beginners is fundamental for any aspiring security analyst.

 The reality is brutally physical.
 Data travels in small digital envelopes called packets.
 Every time you load a webpage, thousands of these envelopes fly out of your ethernet port or wireless adapter.
 If someone positions themselves correctly on the network, they can catch those packets.
 And if those packets aren’t encrypted, they can read them.
-You cannot secure what you cannot see.
-Wireshark is the X-Ray machine that lets you see every single bit leaving your computer—and every bit coming back.
+Wireshark is the X-Ray machine that lets you see every single bit leaving your computer.

 This guide will teach you how to install Wireshark properly, understand why most beginners fail within the first five minutes, capture your first packets, filter through the noise to find what matters, and spot the telltale signs of malware phoning home to its masters.